megoshmego/advanced_arrays/some_every_find_findIndex/_terms.md

 // Output: [[0, 0, 0, 75], [77, 80, 85, 88, 93]]
 ```

 These code snippets demonstrate the usage of `find` and `findIndex` in various scenarios.
 The first two snippets use `find` to find specific elements in an array based on conditions.
 The next two snippets use `findIndex` to find the index of specific elements.
-The last snippet shows how `findIndex` can be used to create a custom partition function that splits an array into two sub-arrays based on a pivot point.
+The last